-Some of the criteria that teachers use in determining a grade are:
+Criteria that teachers use in determining a grade:

 The intent of the Dress Code is to foster an environment that is sanitary, safe and conductive to teaching and student learning.
-It is also intended to provide guidance to prepare students for their role in the workplace and society.
-All students are expected to give proper attention to personal cleanliness and to dress appropriately for Questar III programs.
+It is also intended to provide guidance to prepare students for their role in the work place and society.
+All students are expected to give proper attention to personal cleanliness and to dress appropriately for BOCES programs.
 Students and their parents have the primary responsibility for acceptable student dress and appearance.
-Teachers and all other Questar III personnel should exemplify and reinforce acceptable attire, and help students develop an understanding of appropriate appearance in the educational setting.
+Teachers and all other BOCES personnel should exemplify and reinforce acceptable attire, and help students develop an understanding of appropriate appearance in the educational setting.

 You are asked to wear clothing suitable to your learning environment.

 1. You may not wear or bring to school clothing, hats, jackets, knapsacks or jewelry that bear words or pictures that depict, promote, advertise or encourage the use of drugs, alcohol, tobacco products, weapons, violence, gang affiliation, obscene language, sexual conduct, ethnic/gender bias or prejudicial statements, or that are in any way disruptive of the educational program.
 Students will be asked to turn inappropriate clothing inside out, put suitable clothing on, or have someone from home bring clothing or be sent home.